mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/text-to-speech.md

 You can set the language code ([BCP-47](https://tools.ietf.org/html/bcp47)) with a `language` parameter in the `talk` command, if you do not specify a language then Vonage will default to an `en-US` voice.
 For many languages Vonage offers a choice of voices with different styles.
+The `style` parameter maps to features such as vocal range, timbre and tessitura of the selected voice.
+You can experiment with different styles to find the one appropriate for your use case.
 You can choose a specific voice style by using the `style` parameter.
 By default, the first style (`0`) is used.
 Please note not all the voice styles support [SSML](/voice/voice-api/guides/customizing-tts), see the list of all and SSML enabled styles per each of the supported languages below.